 Every Object has a Story to Tell

 What is the aim of “Antique Short Stories”?
-Based on an originally paper guide by the author (“Durch die Antikensammlung mit Aphrodite und dem Jüngling von Magdalensberg“) this run is intended as an interactive guide around the collection that wants to encourage the users to be curious and to get into interaction with the museum objects.
-In the momentary state, for every of the rooms an object or object group was chosen under a certain theme e.g. sports or daily life.
+Originally based on a paper guide “Durch die Antikensammlung mit Aphrodite und dem Jüngling von Magdalensberg” this run is intended as an interactive guide around the collection that aims to encourage users to be curious and get interactive with the museum objects.
+In each room an object or object group was chosen under a certain theme, such as sports or daily life.

-Something about the work process: At the beginning stood the question: “Is it possible to adapt a paper guide with activities into an app with interactive tasks?”
-Indeed, it worked out quite well.
-The linear main structure stayed basically the same: for every room there was a double page, in the app it is one room represents one scene with a certain theme.
-A scene includes one or more stations that are build up like this: an arrival (either some introducing words or hints on the searched object), an interactive mission (question, statement, photo etc.), and at last, additional information on the object itself and/or the topic.
-Some of the “paper activities” like drawing or coloring could not be realized yet; on the other hand, a new feature was introduced that is not possible in an analogue medium: taking photos.
-Taken into account that the historical rooms of the Antiquities collection are not arranged in a strictly chronological order the above mentioned guiding figures appear as thumbnails in each station to give at least a rough time frame – Aphrodite for the Greek part and the Young Man of Magdalensberg for the Roman part.
-The app itself is modular which mean it is easily possible to enhance scenes or even create new ones.
-The target group is quite broad ranging from school children to adults – whoever is interested in exploring the Antiquities Collection in a different, playful way.
+The work process: At the beginning stood the question: “Is it possible to adapt a paper guide with activities into an app with interactive tasks?”
+Indeed, it worked very well!
+The main linear structure in essence stayed the same: each room was represented within the app as one scene with a certain theme.
+A scene includes one or more stations that are build up: an arrival (either introductory words or hints on the object), an interactive mission (question, statement, photo etc.), and lastly, additional information on the object itself or the topic.
+Some of the ‘paper activities’ like drawing or colouring could not be fully imagined digitally, however, a new feature was introduced which is not possible in an analogue medium: taking photos.
+This provided users with their own visual map of their explorations.
+We took into account that the historical rooms of the Antiquities Collection are not arranged in a strictly chronological order.
+The thumbnails of Aphrodite for the Greek, and the Young Man of Magdalensberg for the Roman, therefore acted as guiding figures for each station.
+The app itself is modular which mean it is very easy to enhance scenes or even create new ones.
+The target group is also very broad, ranging from school children to adults, catering for whoever is interested in exploring the Antiquities Collection in a different, playful way.

 Cheat sheet (answers)